 ContentKit

-The ContentKit framework allows you to build integrations that work from directly within the GitBook UI.
+ContentKit is a UI framework allows you to build integrations that work from directly within GitBook.
 It is used to define interactive layouts for Custom Blocks, Configurations flows, etc.

 This means you can bring your workflows and/or product into GitBook, making it easy for teammates and customers to see information or take actions that aren't specifically to do with GitBook.